mate-academy/layout_catalog/checklist.md

-1. [LAYOUT] - Don't forget about semantics, div development is not a better option
+1. [LAYOUT] - Don"t forget about semantics, div development is not a better option
 2. [STYLES] - Get used to style all elements using classes.
-And don't increase selectors specificity unless completely necessary.
+And don"t increase selectors specificity unless completely necessary.
 3. [STYLES] - If you need to adjust positioning with `1px` or fractional numbers like `0.5`, you are doing something wrong, change the alignment technique you use